wan54/CappuccinoSpringDwr/README.markdown

         [[MSDwrProxy initialize] invokeWithMethod:setSomeValue parameters:params];

-If you're calling an exposed method asynchronously, you must define a method that acts like javascript callback that will do some action after the call is completed, e.g.:
+If you're calling an exposed remote method asynchronously, you must define a local method that acts like javascript callback that will do some action after the remote call is completed, e.g.:

         - (void)someAction:(id)data
         {
         }

-Then you can call the method like so:
+Then invocation of the local method is like so:

         var dwrProxy = [MSDwrProxy instance];
         [dwrProxy setTarget:self];